IsoAnalytica/Sentinel-Public/README.md

 # Sentinel

 Sentinel is an automated log-file analysis application for Varian linacs (TrueBeam, Halcyon, Edge).
+> [!NOTE]

-NOTE: *It works for Elekta machines also but only if you have a way to get iCom-Vx files automatically pushed to a folder on the network that Sentinel can see.
+*It works for Elekta machines also but only if you have a way to get iCom-Vx files automatically pushed to a folder on the network that Sentinel can see.
 If you have a simple method to do this, it works for Elekta machines also!*

 # Introduction